 They get good marks on their app and their user experience, the only thing dragging down their rating is the interest rate.
 To be fair though, the difference between 1% and 0% is minor.
 I'd prefer 1% but you get a few perks in return.

-Considering they don't charge you anything else, plus they give you debit card rewards (rare), they're a solid option if you like automatic savings but don't want to pay $5/mo to the likes of Digit (depending on how much you save, you could be surrendering that in interest).
+Considering they don't charge you anything else, they're an attractive option if you like automatic savings but don't want to pay $5/mo to the likes of Digit (depending on how much you save, you could be surrendering that in interest).

 As I mentioned in the yellow box above, Chime recently took away the rewards on their debit card and the $5 sign up bonus.
 The bonus was never a big influence on whether or not the account made sense but losing rewards was a big blow.
 We originally had Chime scored at an 85, it wasn't a 90 because the interest rate was so practically non-existent.

 Without their cash back debit card, I'm not really sure where Chime fits in the marketplace.
 You're getting a savings account with roundups on debit transactions to help you save?
 Your paycheck two days earlier?
 I'm not really sure where the value is.
-That's why the score was lowered to a 75 from an 85.
+That's why the score was lowered to 75.